Seteeri/Particle/snippets/notes/PARTICLE.md

         * We follow indent, poss use rule len list > 12?
     * Integrate with particle [WIP]
     * Handle modifying lists and updating layout of affected code
+      * Dir keys move through atoms or list
+        * L/R: Prev/Next atom
+          * Store prev atom
+        * U/D: Enter/exit list
+          * Store prev list
+      * When typing characters, layout horizontally
+        * If list starts with a string, layout horizontally
+        * Store layout type in the particle
       * Anything after/below the list must be updated
       * All data belongs to master list so lists should not overlap or be in arbitrary places
+      * Store pointers to ends of list to speed up, similar to make/link
     * Use special printing for control characters like enter etc.
       * newline ("^J"), return ("^M") or TAB ("^I")
     * Implement ops